This scruffy-looking town on the mouth of the Thames River is known for its oysters, sea breeze and the nativism of its residents.

 Yet that’s exactly what Joel Friedman, a 33-year-old father of seven from London, and a handful of his friends did in 2016, when they planted the seed for what has rapidly grown into a community of 76 families who could not afford the housing prices in nearby London.

-- Toughest job in this U.K. election?
-Being a Jewish Labour Party candidate in a Jewish area
+- Toughest Job in U.K. Election?
+Being a Jewish Labour Candidate

 When Friedman presented his plan to members of his community in the heavily haredi London neighborhood of Stamford Hill, the reactions he encountered ranged from dismissiveness to shock, he told the Jewish Telegraphic Agency.